This article applies to:

 For Studio Sessions, the following will happen if it’s not used:

-- After 80 days, a notification email is sent to the Host saying the Session will be archived.
+- After 80 days of inactivity, a notification email is sent to the Host saying the Session will be archived.

 - After 90 days, the Session will be archived.

 - After 170 days, the Host will receive another email stating that the Session will be deleted.